 Corpus Christi ready to regulate electric scooters

 In response to the growing concern over electric scooters on Corpus Christi roads after they were introduced in the city more than a month ago, TIRZ No. 3 issued a six-month trial program regulating electric scooters.
-These regulations are being discussed to answer lingering questions on how dockless vehicles, like Bird, Lime, and Blue Duck scooters, will be regulated and what actions will be taken in the event of an accident and/or injury.
+These electric scooter regulations are being discussed to answer lingering questions on how dockless vehicles, like Bird, Lime, and Blue Duck scooters, will be regulated and what actions will be taken in the event of an accident and/or injury.
 The six-month trial would be binding through a right-of-way agreement.
 The provision will also include location requirements, required training, a scooter company’s licensing fees, parking rules and rescission of the license if any term of the agreement is broken.
 At the moment, Bird and Blue Duck have hundreds of scooters scattered all over Corpus Christi.

 Proposed regulations relating to riding and parking of scooters